-This topic provides instructions for administrators who are configuring the settings that apply to all Investigations on the NetWitness Platform instance being configured.
-The settings for configuring and tuning behavior of NetWitness Platform Investigation are available in the System view > Investigation panel.
+This topic provides instructions for administrators who are configuring the settings that apply to all investigations on the NetWitness Platform instance being configured.
+The settings for configuring and tuning behavior of NetWitness Platform Investigate are available in the ADMIN > System > Investigation panel.
 These settings apply to all investigations and reconstructions on the current instance of NetWitness Platform.

 - Go to ADMIN > System.

 - In the options panel, select Investigation.

 - In the Navigate tab, in the Render Threads Settings field, select the maximum number of concurrent meta key values that are loaded by a single user in the Navigate view.
 Click Apply.

 - In the Navigate tab, in the Parallel Coordinates Settings section, set the maximum limits for meta values scanned and meta value results that can be included in a parallel coordinates visualization.
 For better performance, these are the recommended settings: Meta Values Scan Limit -100000 and Meta Values Result Limit to 1,000-10,000

 - In the Events tab, in the Event Search Settings section, set the maximum numbers of events scanned and event results displayed when an analyst is conducting an event search in the Events view.
 The actual number of events scanned and displayed may be slightly greater than the limit set here.
 Click Apply.